 Multiple Listeners

-For the case where there can be any number of listeners, the convenience class javax.swing. event.EventListenerList can be used.
-The object delegates all list handling to the convenience class, as shown in Figure 16-2.
+For the case where there can be any number of listeners, the convenience class javax.swing.event.EventListenerList can be used.
+The object delegates some of the list handling to the convenience class, as shown in Figure 14-2.